Killarney Mountain Lodge: Canada House: Landscaping

-Use
+Usage

-The conference center consists of multiple rooms designed to host groups of 25 to 250 people.
-There are five grand halls for larger gatherings such as conferences, weddings, special dinners, banquets or classes.
-Most halls have their own fireplace and bar.
-There are eight smaller meeting rooms for smaller gatherings.
+The conference centre consists of multiple rooms designed to host groups of 25 to 250 people.
+There are five large halls for larger gatherings and eight smaller meeting rooms for smaller gatherings.

-Each of the rooms is named after local historical figures, locations or events such as Hole-in-the-wall, Group of Seven, Granite Ridge and Silver Peaks.
-Indigenous artwork is hung in the conference center, prominently featuring art by James Simon Mishibinijima.
+Each of the rooms is named after local historical figures, locations, or events, such as Hole-in-the-Wall, Group of Seven, Granite Ridge, and Silver Peaks.
+Indigenous artwork is hung in the conference centre, featuring art by James Simon Mishibinijima.